Careca71/AndroidApp/README.md

 # AndroidApp
+Mobile application development using Room Db and internal memory for storage.

-Mobile application development for  University of Pisa
+for  University of Pisa